Notwithstanding (album)

-Notwithstanding was the debut album by the American alternative rock band Chalk FarM, released in 1996.
+Notwithstanding is the debut album by the American band Chalk FarM, released in 1996.

 The singles "Lie on Lie" and "Live Tomorrow" charted on Billboards Mainstream Rock chart, at No. 13 and No. 35, respectively.
 The band supported the album by touring with Better Than Ezra and Tonic, among others.

 Production

 The album was produced by Matt Hyde, who recorded the band after hearing their 4-song demo.
 All four band members contributed to the songwriting, which often aspired to U2-esque songs about social problems and universal themes.
 The title of the album is a reference to the legal argot that kept appearing in Chalk FarM's recording contract.
+The album contains a hidden track, which begins three minutes after "Sunflower".